MarcusWolschon/osmeditor4android/documentation/docs/help/en/Property editor.md

 ## Members Tab

-For relations only, display the members of the relation.
+This tab will only be displayed if you are editing a relation, it displays entries for all the members of the relation.

 Members with a dark object field and only a numeric id displayed have not been downloaded.